A .gov website belongs to an official government organization in the United States.

 A lock () or https:// means you've safely connected to the .gov website.
 Share sensitive information only on official, secure websites.

-For each year from 2014 to 2016, an estimated 2,400 residential building fires were reported to fire departments in the U.S. on Thanksgiving Day and caused an estimated 5 deaths, 25 injuries and $19 million in property loss.1
+For each year from 2017 to 2019, an estimated average of 2,300 residential building fires were reported to fire departments in the U.S. on Thanksgiving Day.
+These fires caused an estimated annual average of 5 deaths, 25 injuries and $26 million in property loss.1

-The average number of reported residential building fires on Thanksgiving Day was more than double (2.3 times more) the average number of fires in residential buildings on all days.
-The average losses for Thanksgiving Day fires in residential buildings, however, were less than the same measures for non-Thanksgiving Day fires in residential buildings.
+The average number of reported residential building fires on Thanksgiving Day was more than double (2.3 times more) the average number of fires in residential buildings on all other days.
+The average losses for these fires, however, were less than the same measures for non-Thanksgiving Day fires in residential buildings.
 2

 |Loss measure||Thanksgiving Day fires||Non-Thanksgiving Day fires|

 Cooking fires in residential buildings occurred more often on Thanksgiving Day than any other day of the year.
-Cooking was, by far, the leading cause of all Thanksgiving Day fires in residential buildings at 77 percent.
+Cooking was, by far, the leading cause of all Thanksgiving Day fires in residential buildings at 74% followed by heating at 8%.
+By comparison, cooking was the cause of 51% of residential building fires that occurred on all days of the year other than Thanksgiving.
 Source: NFIRS 5.0.

 Note: Percent of Thanksgiving Day fires in residential buildings with sufficient data to determine cause.